 How to Audit Your Email Marketing in 30 Minutes

-After reviewing 500+ email programs, I've found the same problems over and over.
+Audit enough email programs and you see the same problems over and over.
 Broken welcome sequences.
 Subject lines that get ignored.
 CTAs that go nowhere.

 Here's the 30-minute email audit framework we use at MODULR.
 You can do this yourself, today.